 If you're looking for a budget option, the Starter package is fairly strong, but you'll need an upgrade for social and advanced content tools.
 You'd also get slightly richer utility from platforms built specifically for email, social, SMS, and content, but I can say with confidence that if you want a one-stop Spot for managing all your sales and marketing campaigns, you'd be well-served by this one (if you've got the budget for it).

 If it's not quite all-in-one enough for you, connect HubSpot with Zapier.
 Then you can build out custom automation sequences to manage all your campaigns across thousands of apps.
-Learn more about how to automate HubSpot, or start with one of these pre-made workflows.
+Learn more about how to automate HubSpot, or start with a pre-made workflow.

 HubSpot pricing: Free plan available; paid plans start at $20/seat/month.